Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 5. Discover It® Cash Back and Discover It® Miles

-With the Discover It card, you’ll earn $50 cash back when you sign-up and make a purchase within the first 3 months.
+With the Discover it Cash Back card, you’ll earn $50 cash back when you sign-up and make a purchase within the first 3 months.
 And you’ll earn 5% cash back on rotating categories each quarter when you activate the bonus.

 The Discover it Miles card is similar to the Discover it card.
 There’s no sign-up bonus, but with this card you’ll earn 1.5 miles per $1 (1.5% back) on all purchases.
 So it’s a good option for folks who don’t like tracking details of rotating bonus categories.

 As a new cardmember with either of these cards, all the cash back or miles you earn will be matched after your 12th billing cycle.

 Just keep in mind, Discover cards are not as widely accepted as other cards, especially outside the US.
 In Europe, Mexico, and the Caribbean, you might have difficulty using the card!

 The BankAmericard Travel Rewards credit card has no annual fee or foreign transaction fees and earns 1.5 points per $1 on every purchase.